-While Western Europe enjoyed a very early spring, travel companion A. and I spent a week in the capital of Iceland capital, Reykjavik.
+While Western Europe enjoyed a very early spring, travel companion A. and I spent a winter week in the capital of Iceland capital, Reykjavik.
 It was definitely not spring there yet, but unfortunately just not wintry enough either.
 There was ice on lakes, snow on the mountains, and here and there there were large heaps of snow in the street, but no fresh snow fell.
 Well, that means we’ll have to go back there once more.

 There is something strange about Reykjavik.
 The city, including suburbs, has only 240,000 inhabitants, just as much as a town like Swansea.
 Which, by the way, is two-thirds of all Icelanders.

 But when one sees all those buildings and roads one gets the impression that this is a city of millions.
 And the map of this Icelandic capital covers a rather large area.

-Despite that metropolitan appearance, Reykjavik has at the same time something cozy and village-like, with its colorful wooden and corrugated iron houses, even in the middle of the center.
+Despite that metropolitan appearance, Reykjavik has at the same time something cozy and village-like, with its colorful houses made of wood and corrugated iron, even in the middle of the center.